 The training program at the Counseling Center includes a doctoral internship in health services psychology.
 The internship is conceived as the capstone year of the doctoral training experience in clinical and counseling psychology that provides an opportunity for interns to develop professional autonomy while working under the supervision of experienced professionals.
 This transitional year encourages interns to formulate a deeper understanding of their theoretical orientation while building skills in individual, group and couples therapy, crisis intervention, consultation, primary prevention, outreach and assessment with a diverse university student population.

 The training staff works within a practitioner-scholar model with an emphasis on the development of the intern.
-This practitioner-scholar model focuses upon the practical integration of empirical knowledge into clinical work, guided by mentoring supervisory relationships, discussions with peers and senior staff in weekly case conferences and didactic training.
+This practitioner-scholar model focuses on the practical integration of empirical knowledge into clinical work, guided by mentoring supervisory relationships, discussions with peers and senior staff in weekly case conferences and didactic training.
 The primary focus of the training program is clinical work with an urban university population that is diverse in terms of many variables including age, race, gender, ethnicity, sexual identity, religious affiliation, socioeconomic status and presenting concern.
 This broad training experience prepares interns to move comfortably and competently into a variety of outpatient settings.
 A major strength of training at the Counseling Center is the diversity of the student body and training staff of Georgia State University.